ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 ---
 layout: post
 category: articles
-tags: fosdem cfgmgmtcamp conference log
+tags: fosdem cfgmgmtcamp conference log foss puppet
 ---

-A summary of the proceedings in Belgium at the start of February 2015, as experienced by your’s truly.
-Read about FOSDEM, Config Management Camp and shenanigans with peers from all corners.
+A thoroughly biased summary and travel log of FOSDEM and Config Management Camp 2015.

 ### Getting to the conference